University advice service

 DAAD (Deutscher Akademischer Austauschdienst / German Academic Exchange Service) is a private, publicly funded, self-governing organization of higher education institutions in Germany.
 DAAD promotes international academic relations and cooperation by offering mobility programs primarily for students and faculty, but also for administrators and others in the higher education realm.

 DAAD is the German national agency for the support of international academic cooperation.
-DAAD offers programs and funding for students, faculty, researchers and others in higher education, providing financial support to more than 120,000 individuals per year.
+DAAD offers programs and funding for students, faculty, researchers and others in higher education, providing financial support to nearly 140,000 individuals per year.
 It also represents the German higher education system abroad, promotes Germany as an academic and research destination, and help build ties between institutions around the world.

-In Canada, DAAD is represented by its Information Centre in Toronto and the point of contact at the Goethe-Institut Montreal.
+In Canada, DAAD is represented by its Information Centre in Toronto.
 DAAD Canada is responsible for promoting DAAD’s suite of scholarship and grant programs to scholars at all Canadian universities and serves as a first-point of contact for individuals interested in learning more about Germany as a destination for study or research.